scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 * implements a particular model selection algorithm, Hyperband, in Dask-ML.
-  This algorithm returns models with a high validation score and is moderately amendable to parallelism.
+  This algorithm returns models with a high validation score and is moderately amendable to parallelism, making a Dask implementation attractive.
 * makes some simple modifications to increase amenability to parallelism
-* provides an simple method to determine the parameters to Hyperband, which only requires knowing how many examples the model should observe and a rough estimate on how many parameters to sample
+* provides an simple heuristic to determine the parameters to Hyperband, which only requires knowing how many examples the model should observe and a rough estimate on how many parameters to sample

 This algorithm treats each computation as a scarce resource.
 If computation is not a scarce resource, there is no benefit from this algorithm.
-At it's core, this algorithm is a fancy early-stopping scheme for a random search :cite:`TODO`.
+At it's core, this algorithm is a fancy early-stopping scheme for a random selection of hyper-parameters.

-.. cite ben recht paper on randomized search

 This paper will review other existing work for model selection before detailing the Hyperband implementation in Dask.
 A realistic set of experiments